LuisMiguel1432/LuisMiguel1432/README.md

 # 💫 About Me:
-Sobre mí<br>Hello!
+Hello!
 I'm Luis Miguel, a junior developer taking my first steps into the professional world, highly motivated to learn and grow within the software development sector.

 I discovered my interest in programming during my studies, when I realized how fascinating it is to create real solutions through code.
 Throughout my training, I’ve become familiar with technologies and languages such as Java, C#, HTML, CSS, Blazor, ASP.NET, and Angular, gaining a solid foundation to begin my career as a developer.